wesmith4/bitsWS/content/post/digitizing-DO/index.md

 ## Adjusting to Scale

 As the volume of transactions and financial operations in Davidson Outdoors ramped up during the semester, so did the rigor and responsibilities of the Davidson academic load.
 Despite having a reasonably effective system set up, the sheer number of receipts, records, and payments flooding in overwhelmed even my best efforts to "keep the checkbook balanced", so to speak.

-This balancing was, indeed, one of my main objectives in maintaining a well-run treasury: I needed to make sure that my bookkeeping in our Google Sheets system reflected the number posted on our account balance, within a reasonable margin of error.
-During the fall season of trips, we experienced a great deal of uncertainty regarding a major source of revenue - trip payments from participating students.
+This balancing was, indeed, one of my main objectives in maintaining a well-run treasury: I needed to ensure that my bookkeeping in our Google Sheets system reflected the number posted on our account balance, within a reasonable margin of error.
+However, the combination of a great volume of Davidson Outdoors transactions and a rigorous course load proved very difficut to manage.
+By the time the holidays rolled around, I considered myself very far behind in balancing the checkbook - a large number of participant payments, refunds, and operating expenses had yet to be recorded in the system.

+The start of the spring semester provided me with a convenient opportunity to catch up.
+Be